swingbit/duchess/README.md

 # chess
-A simple chess engine in Rust
+A simple chess engine.
+Because it's fun and because I needed an excuse to get accustomed to Rust